matplotlib/freetypy/doc/source/index.rst

 freetypy documentation
 ======================

-`freetypy` is a general-purpose Python wrapper to `freetype
+`freetypy` is a general-purpose Python wrapper to `FreeType
 <http://www.freetype.org>`_ with a goal to be fast and flexible as
 possible.